 The difference reflects partly the innovation/risk premium associated with the expensive, risky, and time-consuming business of drug discovery.
 Pharmacies, wholesalers, and PBMs wouldn’t exist unless manufacturers created valuable and innovative drugs.

-OBSERVATION #4: Independent pharmacies have higher profitability than the eight largest drug channels companies, including PBMs.
+OBSERVATION #4: Independent pharmacies (probably) have higher profitability than the eight largest drug channels companies, including PBMs.

-OBSERVATION #5: In 2013, investors made more money from Drug Channels companies.
+OBSERVATION #5: In 2014, investors earned comparable returns from both manufacturers and Drug Channels companies.

-Investment returns reflected last year's strong stock market performance.
-Here is the median Total Return to Investors in 2013 as reported from Fortune's list:
+Both groups fared well in last year's stock market.
+Here are the average Total Return to Investors in 2014 as reported from Fortune's list:

 - I include only those drug channel companies that earned a majority of their revenues from pharmaceuticals.
 This criterion excludes other retail formats with pharmacies (supermarkets and mass merchants).
 I do not separate the revenues from each company's various lines of business.